horoiwa/rl-with-flax-nnx/dqn_atari_breakout/README.md

 `uv run python manage.py --use-wandb`

 **NOTE:**
-If you get the error of "opencv-python package not installed, run `pip install gym[other]` to get dependencies for atari", please install `libgl1`

-`apt update && apt install libgl1`
+If you get the error of "opencv-python package not installed, run `pip install gym[other]` to get dependencies for atari", install `libgl1` by `apt update && apt install libgl1`

 ## References